 - Foliar Spray: Apply a zinc foliar spray during the lights-off period.
 This allows the plant to absorb zinc through the leaves.

 Don’t overdo it.
 A little zinc goes a long way.
 Always follow the product’s instructions, and use half-strength the first time if you're unsure.
+Remember that zinc is a trace element and only required in very small doses.

 To prevent future issues, make sure your soil or growing medium is properly draining and provides good oxygenation for the roots.
+One of the easiest and cheapest ways to resolve a dense and water retentive growing medium is to use perlite.

 - Hydro/Coco: Regularly flush the medium with pH-adjusted water.